 Madonna has appeared on the cover of hundreds of magazines since she first hit the charts in the early ’80’s.
 This small fraction of Madonna memorabilia I have sporadically collected over the years has become increasingly collectible.

-You couldn’t escape this song even if you tried.
+You couldn’t escape this song even if you tried!
 It is infectious, lively and arguably Madonna’s greatest song.
-It was originally released as a non-album single.
-It appeared in the movie Desperately Seeking Susan as the background music in the disco scene.
+In short, it was originally released as a non-album single in 1985 and appeared in the movie Desperately Seeking Susan as the background music in the disco scene.
 What’s it about?
-Madonna once said that the inspiration for the song came her love of dance.
+Well Madonna once said that the inspiration for the song came her love of dance.
 “The dance floor was quite a magical place for me.
 I started off wanting to be a dancer, so that had a lot to do with the song.
 The freedom that I always feel when I’m dancing, that feeling of inhabiting your body, letting yourself go, expressing yourself through music.
 I always thought of it as a magical place…”